Blog

 DNA Recruit

-"We had a clear ambition to work with someone creative and able to implement a seamless user journey to produce a tailored website that would represent who DNA Recruit is and the level of services we provide.
+"We had a clear ambition to work with someone creative and able to implement a seamless user journey to produce a tailored recruitment website that would represent who DNA Recruit is and the level of services we provide.
 SourceFlow offered us just that."

 Monika Vaiciulyte